TheDataStation/solo/README.md

    You can also reindex "fetaqa" and "nq_tables" by running the script.

 ## 3. Train
+   We provide pretrained models for "fetaqa" and "nq_talbes" and you can ignore this if you just want to try table discovery (section 5).

    The default batch size is 4, if the GPU memory is less than 24 G, use a smaller value (one by one) by updating "train_batch_size" in file "trainer.config".

    Incremental training is disabled by default to reduce training cost.